DanZinagri/NicheD20/docs/index.md

 ## New:

 - Migration from Old Wiki & New Domain for website
+- Rework of Character Advancement and Maximum level of classes.
 - Rewrite of the Companion Rules
 - Barbarian and Ranger update to fit new rules.
 - Addition of Forgery, Writing, and Encryption rules as well as a ritual to adjust this.